NukaWorks/ModularKit/README.md

 }
 ```

-This example is very simple, but this module don't use any ModDependencies.
+This example is very simple, you can add others ModuleDependencies so,
 You can use :

 ```java